NREL/PRAS/SystemModel_HDF5_spec.md

-The size of the inner dimension of the array (number of columns in C/HDF5 row-major format, number of rows in Julia column-major format) should match the number of group entities in the system, with entity data provided in the same order as the entities are defined in the `_` sibling dataset.
+The size of the inner dimension of the array (number of columns in C/HDF5 row-major format, number of rows in Julia column-major format) should match the number of group entities in the system, with entity data provided in the same order as the entities are defined in the `_core` sibling dataset.

 The size of the outer dimension of the array (number of rows in C/HDF5 row-major format, number of columns in Julia column-major format)